VERY IMPORTANT (updated 26.11.2020)

-All GP appointments are currently 'book on the day' with consultations initially being triaged by either telephone or video (using a smartphone) in the first instance, at which time the GP will decide if a face to face appointment is required.
+- All GP appointments will continue to be 'book on the day' with consultations being initially triaged by either telephone or video (using a smartphone) in the first instance, at which time the GP will decide if a face to face appointment is required.

 Our main entrance door is to remain shut so that we can manage the footfall in the surgery.
 Any patients coming in to the surgery will be asked to wear a face covering i.e. mask or scarf.
 Upon arrival to the surgery, please use the intercom to gain assistance from a member of our team.
 Please be aware that you may have to wait whilst the staff are dealing with other queries so please refrain from continually using the intercom - someone will be with you as soon as they can.
-If you do have an appointment with a member of our Nursing Team or the GP, you will be asked to attend with a face covering and when you arrive, a member of our Reception Team will check your temperature.
-If your temperature is 37.8 or above, you will be asked to go back home and the clinician will contact you by phone for alternative arrangements to be made.
+If you do have an appointment with a member of our Nursing Team or the GP, you will be asked to attend with a face covering and when you arrive, a member of our Reception Team will ask you some COVID screening questions before you enter the premises.
+If you answer yes to having some of the symptoms or a member of your household is experiencing COVID symptoms, then you will be asked to go back home and the clinician will contact you by phone for alternative arrangements to be made.

 Medication requests are encouraged to be done either by email or by using Patient Online Services, however we are still accepting written requests put through the letterbox.
 We would also ask that patients nominate a pharmacy for their prescriptions to be sent electronically when they put in their request.
 If no nomination is provided, prescriptions will be sent to the closest pharmacy to your home address.